 GIMP boasts a huge number of features and functions that rival Photoshop.
 There’s also a huge community of developers and artists who have created a wide array of plugins, making this a highly adaptable program.
 If you desire a specific feature, there’s probably an add-on for it.

 The interface is highly customizable, so you can pare things back or leverage multiple windows and toolbars as needed.
 For this reason, GIMP has a similarly steep learning curve as Photoshop, but once you’ve made your way through a few tutorials, it’s quite comfortable.

 In our experience, GIMP was slightly less responsive and used a few more resources than its proprietary counterpart, but this can be easily forgiven on the basis that GIMP always has been and always will be free and open source.

-Given that it’s a web app, Pixlr X has surprisingly robust layer support.
+Given that it’s a web app, Pixlr has surprisingly robust layer support - one of the reasons why it's considered one of the best Photoshop alternatives.
 However, important features are still missing.
 Custom brushes, for example, are slated for development in the future but don’t exist yet.

-Overall, Pixlr X gives you a super clean and intuitive interface for basic to medium-complexity photo editing.
+Overall, Pixlr gives you a super clean and intuitive interface for basic to medium-complexity photo editing.

-Luminar isn’t the cheapest option out there, but it’s a powerful photo editing software that leverages artificial intelligence and machine learning to help artists create amazing photos in just a few clicks.
+Luminar AI is the best Adobe Photoshop alternative for those who want to buy without subscriptions.
+It isn’t the cheapest option out there, but it’s a powerful photo editing software that leverages artificial intelligence and machine learning to help artists create amazing photos in just a few clicks.